Skip to content

 Expert Analysis

 Champion Power Equipment and NorthStar represent two very different approaches to the portable and standby generator market.
 Champion brings a massive catalog of 81 published models, giving buyers a wide range of options across wattage classes and use cases.
-NorthStar, by contrast, offers just 7 published models, focusing on a narrower but targeted lineup.
-In overall scoring, the two brands land in a virtual tie, with NorthStar averaging 5.4 overall compared to Champion's 5.1, a gap too small to declare a clear winner.
+NorthStar, by contrast, offers just 7 published models, focusing on a narrower but more targeted lineup.
+In overall scoring, the two brands land in a virtual tie, with NorthStar averaging 5.3 and Champion averaging 5.1 on a 10-point scale.

 Where the brands diverge most sharply is in value and features.
-NorthStar posts an impressive 6.4 average value score versus Champion's 3.0, suggesting that NorthStar generators tend to deliver more for the money on a per-unit basis.
+NorthStar posts a notably higher average value score of 5.8 compared to Champion's 3.0, suggesting that NorthStar delivers more competitive pricing relative to what buyers receive.
 Champion, however, outperforms NorthStar in build quality (5.7 vs 4.9), practical features (5.2 vs 3.7), and overall feature set (5.1 vs 2.2).
-Champion also holds a meaningful edge in brand reliability, earning a Tier B rating with a 72 out of 100 reliability score, while NorthStar sits at Tier C with 56 out of 100.
-In head-to-head model matchups, Champion's top-rated model, the 201438, scores 6.6 compared to NorthStar's best, the c8000s, at 6.1.
-However, NorthStar wins some individual matchups, particularly in the value and higher-wattage categories.
+Champion also holds a stronger reliability rating at Tier B (72 out of 100), while NorthStar sits at Tier C (56 out of 100).
+In head-to-head model matchups, Champion's top-rated unit, the 201438, scores 6.6 compared to NorthStar's best, the c8000s, at 6.0.
+However, in the best value matchup, NorthStar's e9250s (5.9) edges out Champion's 201160 (5.0).

 Key Differences